xyecoding/myBlog/source/_posts/Tips-in-Papers.md

 4. Fuzzy Set
 5. Genetic Algorithm

-### [A Survey on Image Classification Approaches and Techniques](https://github.com/xyegithub/myBlog/blob/main/posts/c94b2364/paper_pdfs/ImageClassification/2013,ASurveyonImageClassificationApproachesandTechniques.pdf) <font color=magenta>[2022-08-05]</font>
+### [2013, A Survey on Image Classification Approaches and Techniques](https://github.com/xyegithub/myBlog/blob/main/posts/c94b2364/paper_pdfs/ImageClassification/2013,ASurveyonImageClassificationApproachesandTechniques.pdf) <font color=magenta>[2022-08-05]</font>

 Image classification refers to the labelling of images into one of a number of predefined categories.